Nigeria crisis

 Where are Nigerian families fleeing to?

-Many families crossed the border into Cameroon, Chad or Niger, resulting in more than 340,000 Nigerian refugees across the region – as well as 2.2 million displaced people inside Nigeria.
+Many families have crossed the border into the neighbouring countries of Cameroon, Chad and Niger, resulting in more than 380,000 Nigerian refugees across the region – as well as 3.6 million displaced people inside Nigeria.

 What other problems are Nigerian families facing?